 Nova Labs is a membership-driven all-volunteer makerspace based in Reston, Virginia that was founded in 2011 with the purpose of empowering everyone to Rediscover the Joy of Making Things.Its current 10,500 sq. ft. facility located at 1916 Isaac Newton Sq West houses classrooms, workspace, incubator offices and a shop that includes both common tools and advanced fabrication equipment.

-The Crucible start in 1999, is a 501(c)(3) nonprofit arts education organization that fosters a collaboration of arts, industry, and community.
+The Crucible, established in 1999, is a 501(c)(3) nonprofit arts education organization that fosters a collaboration of arts, industry, and community.
 Through training in the fine and industrial arts, The Crucible promotes creative expression, reuse of materials, and innovative design, while serving as an accessible arts venue for the general public in the Bay Area.
-The Crucible depend on annual membership donations and other gifts from individuals to continue to offer low-cost classes and special programs.
+They depend on annual membership donations and other gifts from individuals to continue to offer low-cost classes and special programs.
 Tuition only covers two-thirds of their annual budget.
 If you can't donate, you can still volunteer to take part in their team.

 Vocademy is an education-focused makerspace that combines the best parts of school shop classes, trade schools, R&D labs, and dream garages, all in one place.
-With over a dozen subject areas, we have classes that can take anyone from absolute beginner all the way to expert and anywhere in between.
-During business hours we serve educational, organizational, and corporate clients.
-Evenings and weekends we are a pure community makerspace.
-We provide the best combination of tools, equipment, instructors, access, and education.
-We offer hands-on (Advanced Manufacturing) skills training for students, employees, teachers, vets, and everyone in our community.
+With over a dozen subject areas, they have classes that can take anyone from absolute beginner all the way to expert and anywhere in between.
+During business hours they serve educational, organizational, and corporate clients.
+Evenings and weekends they're a pure community makerspace.
+They provide the best combination of tools, equipment, instructors, access, and education.
+They offer hands-on (Advanced Manufacturing) skills training for students, employees, teachers, vets, and everyone in their community.

 Located in Mojave Junior & Senior High School, this makerspace provides the usual combination of classes and facilities to both adults and children (including homeschooled children).
 The space is supported by the Space Studies Institute, and classes cover the likes of 3D printing to computer building.
 Membership starts at $40 up to $80 per month.